sajjadabd/python-course-player/README.md

 # python-course-player

-Hi everybody , this program helping you to manage the history of tutorials you have been watched

-nowadays each of us should learn something new everyday to compete in the fast growing industry

-but it would be hard to manage what was your last video you watched in the special tutorial

-this program helps you to save the history of watching videos and you just focused on watching tutorials
+Hi everybody !

+This program is designed to help you manage your tutorial viewing history.
+In today's rapidly evolving industry, learning something new every day is essential to stay competitive.
+However, keeping track of the last video you watched in a specific tutorial can be challenging.
+This program simplifies the process by allowing you to save your video-watching history, so you can focus on your tutorials without worrying about losing your place.

 ## Installation